ibm-cloud-docs/cloud-object-storage/go.md

-### Upload an object with governance mode to COS bucket
+### Upload an object with governance mode to Cloud Object Storage bucket
 {: #go-upload-object-bucket-governance}

 ```go